mdarin/quickselect-algo/README.md

 # quickselect-algo

-Selection algorithm to find the k'th smallest element in an unordered list
+Quickselect is a selection algorithm to find the k'th smallest element in an unordered list.